-For low rise properties up to 2 storey which are traditional construction i.e. solid brick, solid block or dense concrete and at least 100mm thickness pull out tests are not normally required provided the following criteria are met:
+For low rise properties up to 2 storey which are traditional construction i.e. solid brick, solid dense block or dense concrete and at least 100mm thickness pull out tests are not normally required provided the following criteria are met:

-- The fixing has a valid ETA according to ETAG014 for use with categories A, B, C, D & E - ➤ The fixing is a plastic anchor with a metal screw as an expansion element as defined in ETAG 014.
+- The fixing has a valid ETA according to ETAG014 for use with categories A, B, C, D & E - The fixing is a plastic anchor with a metal screw as an expansion element as defined in ETAG 014.

-'Non Traditional' Houses
+• 'Non Traditional' Houses

 It is generally recommended that pull out tests are undertaken on all Non-Traditional properties due to the high levels of variations between construction of the same architypes.
-The stakeholder should also provide a method statement and specification for the particular 'non-traditional' archetype, which will include fixing type, fixing pattern/number per M2 or per board, embedment depth/fixing length appropriate to insulation thickness.
-Plus, the embedment depth for the substrate concerned.
+The stakeholder should also provide a method statement and specification for the particular 'non-traditional' archetype.
+The specification must include the fixing type, fixing pattern or number of fixings per m2 and the length of the fixing appropriate for the required insulation thickness.
+Embedment depth (Her) should also be stated taking consideration of the substrate type, adhesive layer and any existing build up of old render or surface coating.